-Learning about the different types of deer fences available is critical if you have had a favorite shrub or perennial eaten by these pests and know further damage is imminent.
+Learning about the different types of deer fencing available is critical if you have had a favorite shrub or perennial eaten by these pests and know further damage is imminent.
 If you're not interested in making the switch from arborvitae to deer-resistant shrubs or from hosta to deer-resistant perennials, then fencing and repellents offer the best solutions for dealing with the problem.

 It's not just fear of having your landscape plants eaten that should motivate you to practice effective deer control.
 The ticks that deer carry can drop into your yard, bite you, and give you Lyme disease.
 You can spray to kill ticks, but that means poisoning your landscape.
 By fencing deer out (instead of merely spraying for ticks), you solve at least four problems simultaneously: